aisingapore/TagUI/docs/tools.rst

 RPA for Python
 --------------------
 RPA for Python is a Python package (``pip install rpa`` to install) which allows you to use TagUI through a Python API.
 Check out `the documentation <https://github.com/tebelorg/RPA-Python>`_.
-It was created and is maintained by TagUI's creator Ken Soh `@kensoh <https://github.com/kensoh>`_.
+It is based on a fork of TagUI optimised for use by the Python package.
+Created and maintained by TagUI's creator Ken Soh `@kensoh <https://github.com/kensoh>`_.